 Our 6 Top Acoustic Guitars Less Than $200

 It’s amazing how much an extra hundred dollars can make, and it can make all the difference in the world when it comes to buying acoustic guitars.
 That extra hundred can buy you a good accessories package, better hardware, and even a solid top guitar.

-While the quality jump-up in price from a guitar under $100 to a good acoustic guitar under $200 is remarkably significant and cosmetically obvious, there will still be some quality compromise to look out for.
+While the quality jump-up in price from an acoustic guitar under $100 to a good acoustic guitar under $200 is remarkably significant and cosmetically obvious, there will still be some quality compromise to look out for.

 Laminate acoustics and plastic hardware will be the norm.
 However, we’ll point out all the perks and fancy trappings that makes our lineup of acoustic guitars under $200 a winning list of reviews.

 Beginners, casual players, intermediate players, and traveling artists can all benefit from a good acoustic guitar in this price range.
 There’s more quality than you’d think for an extra hundred.

 1. Fender FA 115 Acoustic Guitar – Best Overall